Ferreter/PersonalizedWordlist/README.md

 # PersonalizedWordlist
-This program helps you generate personalized wordlist by answering some of the question about victim **This Program is only made for Educational Purposes**
+This program helps you generate personalized wordlist by answering some of the question about the person you wanna generate wordlist for.
+(Inspired by Mr Robot)
+**This Program is only made for Educational Purposes**

 Note: The Number of Keywords Generated is directly propotional to the Input given by User